NVIDIA/topograph/README.md

 # provider: the provider that topograph will use (optional)
 # Valid options include "aws", "oci", "gcp", "cw", "baremetal" or "test".
 # Can be overridden if the provider is specified in a topology request to topograph
-provider: "aws"
+provider: test

 # engine: the engine that topograph will use (optional)
-# Valid options include "slurm", "k8s", or "test".
+# Valid options include "slurm" or "k8s".
 # Can be overridden if the engine is specified in a topology request to topograph
-engine: "slurm"
+engine: slurm

 # request_aggregation_delay: defines the delay before processing a request (required).
 # Topograph aggregates multiple sequential requests within this delay into a single request,